-You might not assume that the same message would resonate for a company like The Honest Company.
-After all, their founder has about 11M followers on Instagram and appeared in the film Sin City.
-But The Honest Company founder Jessica Alba came to the company she founded by way of a very human dilemma — one relatable enough to turn The Honest Company into a company once valued at $1.6B.
+You might not assume that the same message would resonate for a brand like The Honest Company.
+After all, their founder has about 15M followers on Instagram and appeared in the film Sin City.
+But The Honest Company founder Jessica Alba was inspired to start her business by a very human concern — one relatable enough to turn The Honest Company into a company once valued at $1.6B.

 Today, The Honest Company is facing an uphill battle to restore its reputation (and valuation) amidst class action lawsuits over its products’ claims and forced recalls.

 At one point, however, The Honest Company was a CPG darling.
 Within a year of launching, it hit $10M in revenue.
 By 2014, it hit $150M.

 One powerful method of getting the word out about your company — having a celebrity founder who’s more than a figurehead (Jessica Alba for The Honest Company).

 The Honest Company got started while Alba was pregnant with her first child.
 Aware of how sickly she’d been as a child — how many allergic reactions she’d had to everyday household items — Alba set off furiously Googling all of the ingredients in the soaps and detergents she’d be using to clean the baby and her clothes.
 The seemingly unending process of trying to find safe and verifiable cleaning products for her unborn child set her off on a quest that led to the founding of The Honest Company.

 Part of what sets The Honest Company apart from many of the others that we studied is the relative scale of its product line.
 Rather than starting with just one or a handful of products, it launched with 17.
 Many of Alba’s advisers warned against this, but for the specific market they were addressing, it was an important, calculated maneuver.